-In 2019, in just one year, Henry sold 25 paintings.
-He goes back and forth between commissioned and personal work, while making a name for himself painting beautiful dog portraits.
-These intricate and intimate portraits range from 15 to 20 hours each.
+He now paints commissions alongside his personal artwork, a large portion of which are beautiful pet portraits.
+These intricate and intimate paintings can take up to 20 hours to produce.
 Henry had this to say about his art: “I’m still developing style, subject, and technique; I’m always learning.”

-In December 2019, Henry had a little help from a friend and established a home for his rededication to art, moving into his own room at the Roosevelt Center.
-It was love at first sight for Henry and his space, jumping on the opportunity the moment the room became available.
+In December 2019, Henry established a home in Red Lodge for his dedication to art, moving into his own room at the Roosevelt Center.
+The studio space was exactly what was needed and he jumped on the opportunity the moment the room became available.
 He committed, knowing it would continue to drive his passion and propel his aspirations as an artist.

 The Carbon County Arts Guild & Depot Gallery, located in the historic train depot on the north side of Red Lodge, is a place for local and regional artists to show case their work.
 Of the nearly 400 members at the Arts Guild, about 180 of them display artwork in the Depot Gallery all year and others chose to participate in art shows which change each month.
 Space at the Guild is limited.
 This is where the Roosevelt Center project comes into play.
 The Roosevelt Center is providing a “Satellite Gallery” for Arts Guild members to show their work, specifically larger pieces.